cysouw/diathesis/text/c08_infinitive.md

 ### [ ND | pN ] *lassen + Infinitiv* Dative reflexive permissive passive {#sec:infinitive-lassen-dative-reflexive}

 A few verbs, like *helfen* 'to help' [@next a] and *gratulieren* 'to congratulate' [@next b] show a dative reflexive passive with a permissive interpretation.
 This diathesis is much more common with an additional accusative, as extensively discussed in the next [@sec:infinitive-lassen-dative-reflexive-anticausative].
 There seem to be only very few verbs with a dative (but not accusative) that allow for this passive diathesis.
-Various others show a reflexive inversive diathesis (see [@sec:infinitive-lassen-dative-reflexive-inversive]).
+Various other verbs with a dative show a reflexive inversive diathesis, to be discussed separately (see [@sec:infinitive-lassen-dative-reflexive-inversive]).

 ::: ex
 - Sie helft mir. \